Md-Mahir-Asef/Md-Mahir-Asef/README.md

 ---

 ## 🚀 My Goal
-To become a backend + GenAI integration engineer, specializing in building intelligent APIs and scalable AI infrastructure using TypeScript and Python.
+To become a Backend + GenAI Integration Engineer, specializing in building intelligent APIs and scalable AI infrastructure using TypeScript and Python.

 I aim to work with remote, high-growth startups (US, EU, or AU), or contribute to open source GenAI tooling (LangChain, vector DBs, orchestration frameworks).